CZ-NIC/knot-resolver/doc/config-network-server.rst

 .. warning::

-   On machines with multiple IP addresses avoid listening on wildcards ``0.0.0.0`` or ``::``.
-   If a client can be reached through multiple addresses, UDP answers from a wildcard address might pick a wrong source address, and such responses should then get refused.
+   On machines with multiple IP addresses, avoid listening on wildcards like ``0.0.0.0`` or ``::``.
+If a client can be reached through multiple addresses, UDP answers from a wildcard address might pick a wrong source address - most well-behaved clients will then refuse such a response.

 .. _config-network-proxyv2: